 All employees are employed by a.s.r.
 The a.s.r. employees that work for a.s.r. health supplementary, work for a.s.r. health basic as well as a.s.r. health supplementary and ASR Wlz-uitvoerder B.V.
-In 2022, a.s.r. health supplementary employed an average of 233 (2021: 211) internal FTEs.
+In 2023, a.s.r. health employed an average of 226 (2022: 233) internal FTEs.
 In addition, a flexible layer was used, mostly during November/December, when the bulk of new business was acquired.
 Specific teams were supported by temporary external employees.

 The Executive Board (EB) consists of T.P.H.
 Oremus and J.M.
 Hendriks.
-J.D.
-Lansberg stepped down from the EB as a result of her nomination as director of Disability insurance since April 2022.
-T.P.H.
-Oremus is appointed as member of het EB since April 2022.
 The composition of the Supervisory Board (SB) of a.s.r. health supplementary is as follows: I.M.A. de Swart, G. van Vollenhoven, S. Barendregt and J.P.M.
 Baeten.
 The composition of the SB remained unchanged.